maxh/maxheinritz.com/_posts/2026-03-07-after-abundance.md

 Economist Fred Hirsch made this point in 1976 in _Social Limits to Growth_.
 Many of the things people value are what he calls "positional goods": inherently scarce goods and services whose access is mediated by relative standing.
 As Hirsch wrote: "An individual can improve his capacity to acquire scenic property by improving his position in the income and wealth distribution, that is, by getting richer vis-à-vis his fellows.
 The same result will not be achieved if he gets richer along with his fellows."

 Housing in the right neighborhood.
 A spot in the best-performing school district.
 A desirable partner.
-Social recognition.
+Social and political influence.
 A respected career.
 These cannot be manufactured into abundance... the supply of "being above average" is fixed by definition.

 ## The historical pattern